 Maritime events begin in April with the sailing regatta known as the Regatta della Accademia Navale.
 This sailing competition, previously known as the TAN, began in 1981 to celebrate th

-Dear visitors, After 13 years of providing information about Livorno, as from 1st May 2020 the Livorno Now website will no longer be updated.
-If you need to contact us, please write to email@example.com
+Dear visitors, After 15 years of providing information about Livorno, as from 1st May 2020 the Livorno Now website will no longer be updated.
+You can continue to follow us and contact us through our Facebook page or by email email@example.com

 25th April is a national holiday in Italy, commemorating the liberation of the country from the Nazis after World War II in 1945.